IoannisCh/Exercies-Java/README.md

 # Exercies-Java
 This is a repo for semester A 2020-2021 for Java projects, as part of the University.
-Code is both own and parts of university providing examples for better understanding.
+Codein this project  is both my  own and parts of code that are  from  university materials  providing examples for better understanding.